Tag Archive for: permianbasin

 Source: mrt

-The Public Utility Commission of Texas (PUC) directed transmission service providers to begin preparing applications for eight new import paths into the Permian Basin– five 345-kV and three 765-kV routes.
+The Public Utility Commission of Texas (PUC) directed transmission service providers to begin preparing applications.
+It is for eight new import paths into the Permian Basin– five 345-kV and three 765-kV routes.
 A final decision on whether to move forward with 765-kV construction is expected by May 1.

-“These would be the first 765-kV lines ever built in Texas, and some of the first in the US,” said Doug Lewin, President of Stoic Energy.
-Commissioner Jimmy Glotfelty added that higher-voltage lines could save $100–300 million annually in congestion costs while reducing line losses and overall route length.
+“These would be the first 765-kV lines ever built in Texas.
+Some of the first in the US,” said Doug Lewin, President of Stoic Energy.
+Commissioner Jimmy Glotfelty added that higher-voltage lines could save $100–300 million annually.
+This is in congestion costs while reducing line losses and overall route length.

 Click here to read the full article